AprilTu/dotfiles/README.md

 Once `yadm` is installed, clone this repo with:
 ```
-yadm clone git@github.com:wangl-cc/dotfiles.git  # replace the url as your own
+yadm clonehttps://github.com/AprilTu/dotfiles.git  # replace the url as your own
 ```

 <!-- vim:set ts=2 sw=2 tw=76: -->